sephora-asia-archive/data-test-sde/README.md

 Your task is to build parts of the tool that will orchestrate the aforementioned process, in order to create the `final.products` table:

-1. Write a function that shows the dependencies between all the sql scripts (from scratch, no specialized library!) _eg._ showing that `tmp.item_purchase_prices` depends on `raw.purchase_line_items` and `raw.purchase_items`.

-2. Write a function, using the previous question, that would run the SQL scripts in the correct order.
+1. Write a function that that would run the SQL scripts in the correct order.
+For example, since `tmp.variants` depends on `tmp.item_purchase_prices`, `res/tmp/item_purchase_prices.sql` needs to be run before we can run `res/tmp/variants.sql`.
 Please provide documentation as of how you are proceeding.

 *Going further, we would like to parallelize the execution of few of these scripts.
 If you think of the dependencies as a tree: scripts from different nodes can work simultaneously, but, still, must not be executed before its children's tasks are done.*

-3. Write a function that parallelize the execution of the SQL scripts, ensuring they respect their dependencies.
+2. Write a function that parallelize the execution of the SQL scripts, ensuring they respect their dependencies.
 Please provide documentation as of how you are proceeding.

 ### B - Deployment